webboty/Dexter-Wiki/read-from-robot.md

 - pathfile is one of the following:
   - a file name from the /srv/samba/share folder. e.g. "AdcCenters.txt"
   - the path and file name from root e.g. "/srv/samba/share/err.txt"
   - a <a href="#keywords">#Keyword</a> which returns data without actually creating a file.
-E.g. "#POM" (was #XYZ) returns a cartesian coordinate matrix of position and orientation which was added [2018/08/04](https://github.com/HaddingtonDynamics/Dexter/blob/e6db50da946176123e191e9af6660a318f240489/Firmware/DexRun.c#L2117)*
+E.g. "#POM" (was #XYZ) returns a Cartesian coordinate matrix of position and orientation which was added [2018/08/04](https://github.com/HaddingtonDynamics/Dexter/blob/e6db50da946176123e191e9af6660a318f240489/Firmware/DexRun.c#L2117)*
   - a <a href="#bash-shell-commands">BASH Shell command</a> starting with "`" or backtick (ASCII 96 0x60) character
 - user_variable is the name of the variable to add to the user_data object. e.g. "foo" would put the returned text of the file in user_data.foo